0000 · 0000

 Yes, and that is the most common starting point now.
 A good studio takes your Figma file, Bolt or Lovable prototype, or Cursor-built MVP and hardens it into production: real auth, a safe data model, scaling and a security pass.
 That is faster and cheaper than rebuilding from scratch when the prototype is sound.

 Hire a large agency when you need an enterprise-scale rollout, a big team, and formal account management, and you have the budget for it.
-Choose a founder-led studio when speed, a fixed price, and working directly with the senior who writes your code matter more than a logo wall.
+Choose a founder-led studio when speed, a fixed price, full code ownership, and working directly with the senior who writes your code matter more than a logo wall.
 For prototype-to-product work, the studio route usually wins.